 Also known as computer and information systems managers, IT managers oversee their company's technological operations and infrastructures, as well as the personnel who handle information security, network technology, and software development.
 They also implement protocols for data access throughout an organization.
 Many organizations prefer to hire IT managers with an MBA or other graduate degree.

 Project managers supervise short- and long-term projects by ensuring they are carried out correctly, quickly, and efficiently.
 IT project managers work within their organization's technology divisions, and evaluate individual employees based on their performance during different project stages.
 A graduate degree in IT or computer science may be required for these positions.

 IT Manager$87,000 Career

 Careers for MBA Graduates in Human Resources

-HR managers oversee and direct their company’s administrative functions.
-They often recruit and screen candidates, conduct new employee orientation, consult with top executives, and act as intermediaries between management and other employees.
-This position may require an MBA in human resources or related fields, such as business administration or labor relations.
+HR managers oversee and direct their company's administrative functions.
+They often recruit and screen candidates, conduct new employee orientations, consult with top executives, and act as intermediaries between management and other employees.
+This position may require an MBA in human resources or a related field, such as business administration or labor relations.

-HR directors handle employee complaints and grievances, while also overseeing compensation and benefits, recruiting and hiring, staff operations, and budgeting for HR operations.
-In addition, they evaluate various programs to ensure they comply with organizational goals, professional standards, and legal regulations.
-A master’s degree is often required for HR director positions, particularly high-level roles.
+HR directors handle employee complaints and grievances while overseeing compensation and benefits, recruiting and hiring, and budgeting for HR operations.
+In addition, they evaluate various programs to ensure everything complies with organizational goals, professional standards, and legal regulations.
+A master's degree is often required for HR director positions.

 - Manager, Compensation and Benefits

-Compensation and benefits managers process pay, health plans, retirement plans, and investments for their employees.
-They also may help determine pay structures for different personnel and, in smaller companies, may handle other HR-related duties.
-Some employers prefer to hire candidates with a master’s in human resources.
+Compensation and benefits managers process payments, health plans, retirement plans, and investments for their employees.
+They may also help determine pay structures for different personnel.
+Some employers prefer to hire candidates with a master's in human resources.